OPEN CALL #2 - APPLICANTS (CLOSED!)

 Forestry Case Study (Norway):

-Exploring drone swarms, tethered drones for harvesters, and heavy-lift drones.
+Exploring drone swarms, cooperating drones for forest inventory, planter drone, and heavy-lift drones.

 Livestock Case Study (Greece):